Noah Baumbach: Style and influences

 Baumbach noted that comedian and filmmaker Woody Allen was "an obvious influence", stating, "He was the single biggest pop culture influence on me".
 He has cited the films Manhattan, Zelig, and Broadway Danny Rose as influences on his work.

 He has also cited Ernst Lubitsch, Max Ophüls, Jean Renoir, Robert Altman, Peter Bogdanovich, Spike Lee, Whit Stillman, Steven Spielberg, as well as the screwball comedies of the 1930s and 1940s, and the films of the French New Wave as influences.
 His favorite film of all time is E.T. the Extra-Terrestrial.

 Baumbach is a fan of the "beautiful" music of electronic acts New Order and OMD, and sought to "do something that evoked" those bands on the soundtrack of Mistress America (2015).
 He has also cited David Bowie and Paul McCartney, and the film scores of Tangerine Dream and Georges Delerue, as important to him.

 Personal life

 Baumbach met actress Jennifer Jason Leigh in 2001 while she was starring on Broadway in Proof.
 The couple married on September 2, 2005.
 They have a son, Rohmer, who was named after French director Éric Rohmer.
 Leigh filed for divorce from Baumbach on November 15, 2010, in Los Angeles, citing irreconcilable differences.
 The divorce was finalized in September 2013.

 Baumbach's romantic and creative collaboration with actress, writer and director Greta Gerwig began late in 2011, after they met during the production of Greenberg.
 They have two sons, born March 2019 and February 2023.
 Twelve years into their relationship, Baumbach and Gerwig married at New York City Hall in December 2023.

-Baumbach's brother Nico is a film theorist and associate professor at Columbia University's Center for Comparative Media.
+Baumbach's brother Nico is a film theorist and associate professor at Columbia University's Center for Comparative Media and married to Pulitzer Prize winning playwright Annie Baker.